AlexGustafsson/homebridge-wol/README.md

 # A Wake on Lan plugin for Homebridge
 ### Turn your PCs, laptops, servers and more on and off through Siri

-> Hi!
-Are you willing to help?
-This project is looking for contributors.
-PRs are more than welcome.

-> Unsure of where to start?
-Read through open issues and try to solve them or open a new issue to start a conversation.

 <a id="quickstart"></a>
 ## Quick Start